Exercise-Induced Hematuria

 Symptoms

-• Pink, red, or brown urine after exercise
+• Pink, red, brown, or tea colored urine after exercise.

 Causes and risk factors